sleepymalc/pbb.wtf/README.md

     > yarn develop
     ```

-3. Use URL `http://localhost:8000` to see a preview.
+3. Use the URL `http://localhost:8000` to see a preview.